sunsided/toads-and-fireflies/README.md

 # Toads and Fireflies

-A 2D arcade style local multiplayer game in which two toads need to jump and try to catch fireflies.
+Mimicking the classic [Frogs and Flies](https://en.wikipedia.org/wiki/Frogs_and_Flies), this is a 2D arcade style local multiplayer game in which two toads need to jump and try to catch fireflies mid-air.

 ![](.readme/screenshot-1.png)